 Being the boss of your own business is the dream of many.
 That is also probably the answer to why entrepreneurship arises.
 However, starting a small business in Singapore involves big risks.

 One thing you can do to overcome inevitable risks is by planning and preparing ahead to minimize them.
-We, Aspire, is also a small business ourselves and we want to share our experience with developing a startup.
+We, Aspire, started as a small business ourselves, and we want to share our experience with developing a startup.

 First of all, you are here because you have a business idea, that's great!
 However, have you examined your ideas thoroughly?
 This early stage is the best timing to be critical over the viability of your business idea.

 If you have an answer to these questions, then you're ready to move to the second step!

 You don't have to write a business plan with hundreds of pages.
 A business plan should not be complicated, especially if you know by heart how you want your business to be.
 Basically, it should cover these important parts: